takram-design-engineering/three-geospatial/packages/clouds/README.md

   Applies TAA on BSM, not for the aliasing at polygon edges, but rather to:

-  - Reduce spatial aliasing in BSM due to the high-frequency details of clouds relative to the output resolution.
+  - Reduce spatial aliasing in BSM due to the high-frequency details of the clouds relative to the output resolution.
   - Reduce temporal aliasing caused by temporal jitters during shadow ray marching.

   &rarr; [Shader](/packages/clouds/src/shaders/shadowResolve.frag)